symfony/symfony-docs/cookbook/deployment/heroku.rst

 Deploying your Application on Heroku
 ------------------------------------

-Before your first deploy, you need to do just 2 more things, which are explained
+Before your first deploy, you need to do just three more things, which are explained
 below:

 #. :ref:`Create a Procfile <heroku-procfile>`